 To be more effective, fintech companies could integrate ESG considerations into all aspects of a company’s operations.
 This integration is easiest done through partnerships with other companies and organisations with the same values.

-As the focus on ESG continues to grow, more and more companies are looking for partnerships that will help them meet their ESG goals.
+As the focus on ESG continues to grow, more and more companies are looking for partnerships to help them meet their ESG goals.

 The bottom line